soudasuwa/permissions/README.md

 - Enforcing who may read, update or delete items in a todo application.
 - Authorising collaborative note editing or forum posts.
 - Controlling invoice workflows or other business processes.
+- Demo task management API using Express (see `packages/task-api`).

 Example rule sets for these scenarios are provided in the `scenarios/` folder.